bjoshua/apt_mirror/README.md

 ###action create will

-* create the apt-mirror config file based on the included template, using attributes defined.
+* create the apt_mirror config file based on the included template, using attributes defined.
-* run apt-mirror to install the repo based on the config file named.
+* run apt_mirror to install the repo based on the config file named.
 * symlink to a specified location to make the repo web accessable
 * schedule updates to the repo via cron.

 ###action update will

-* execue apt-mirror with the specitied mirror names config file
+* execue apt_mirror with the specitied mirror names config file

 ###action delete will

 * remove the repo and all sub-dirs
 * remove the symlink into your web accessable directory.
 * remove the cron entry if a schedule was set
-* remove the apt-mirror config file created
+* remove the apt_mirror config file created

 ## Suggested Use Pattern
-databag named apt-mirrors with each entry in the databag being the repo you want to mirror
+databag named apt_mirrors with each entry in the databag being the repo you want to mirror

 example data bag entry: